Linear Recursion: Applications: Fixpoint Operators and PCF

 Regarding abstractions or conditionals, the encoding is different from the one used in for \ST in~\cite{AlvesS:TCS}.
 We cannot use the same encoding as in \LLCI, where terms are erased by ``consuming them'', because PCF, unlike \ST, is not strongly normalising.
-The technique used here for erasing could have been used for \LLCI, but erasing ``by consuming'' is preferred when possible (it reflects the work needed to erase a data structure).
+The technique used here for erasing could have been used for \LLCI, but erasing ``by consuming'' reflects the work needed to erase a data structure.

-Also note that the second case in the encoding for abstractions (see Table~\ref{table:compPCF}) uses a recursor on zero to discard the argument, where the function parameter is $\lambda y.\calE(\calE(y,\compa{B}\llto\compa{B})x,\compa{A})$.
+The second case in the encoding for abstractions (see Table~\ref{table:compPCF}) uses a recursor on zero to discard the argument, where the function parameter is $\lambda y.\calE(\calE(y,\compa{B}\llto\compa{B})x,\compa{A})$.
 The reason for this is that one cannot use $x$ directly as the function parameter because that might make the term untypable, and just using $\calE(x,\compa{A})$ would make the types work, but could encode strongly normalisable terms into terms with infinite reduction sequences (because $\calE(x,\compa{A})$ might not terminate).
 For example, consider the encoding of $(\lambda xy.y)Y_\nat$.

 The translation of a typable PCF term is also typable in \LLCIrec (this is proved below).
 In particular, for any type $A$, the term $\compa{\mathsf{cond}_{A}}$ is well-typed.
 In Figure \ref{fig:typecond}, we show the type derivation for the encoding of the conditional (we use $V$ to represent the term $\lambda x. (\recfour{\pair{0}{0}}{I}{\calE(x,\compa{A})}{I})v $).